-Being an Official is a rewarding experience, particularly when you can be part of providing athletes of all ages and abilities a chance of achieving their best performance in a fair competition.
+Being an Official is a rewarding experience, particularly when you can be part of a team providing athletes of all ages and abilities a chance of achieving their best performance in a fair competition.
 Every Little Athletics Centre across the state needs a team of passionate Officials.
-Officials (and parent helpers) are very important to the effective conduct of competitions at Centre, Regional and State levels, and there is a variety roles and positions that need to be filled at each competition.
+Officials (and parent helpers) are very important to the effective conduct of competitions at Centre, Regional and State levels.
+There is a variety roles and positions that need to be filled at each competition.
 Some require technical knowledge and experience, whilst others are basic and only require a limited understanding of athletics.

 Being an Official at your Centre

 Whether you’re a parent, an athlete or coach, becoming an Official is a great opportunity to develop new skills and learn about athletics in a fun and welcoming environment.
 With diverse roles, areas and events including administration, walks, track and field; there is something for everyone.